josteink/android_multi-build/README.md

 Not making any promises, but these are things I might want to do in the
 future:

-- Automatically generate changelogs for builds.
-- A more intelligent build (dont build when there are no changes).
 - Automatically determine if a tree needs to be cleaned or not prior to build.
 - Better documentation, in code and elsewhere.
 - Extensibility (kernel variations, SSH/SCP upload).